scancer-org/api/docs/using.md

    metastatic cancer in small image patches taken from larger digital pathology scans trained on the [PatchCamelyon dataset](https://github.com/basveeling/pcam).
-2. Now that you have the model you want to with, browse the repository to find more information about the format of the input images.
+2. Now that you have the model you want to work with, browse the repository to find more information about the format of the input images.
 The model repository will also contain test images for you to experiment with the API.
 3. The endpoint you need to access for this model is systematically named `https://api.scancer.org/predictions/<dataset>-<task>`, and it always contains our best performing model for this task.
 You can